24 September 1929 - 1 April 2018

 Following his marriage, he came ashore to work as an electronics technician with Glasgow University, going on to work in Nuclear research at CERN in Geneva.
 After four years in Switzerland, he returned to Scotland to work in oceanographic research, followed by some years in nucleonics with medical and industrial applications.
 The sale of a first television play then launched a new career as full-time playwright.

-For over forty years, he combined the life of a freelance dramatist with research into luthery.
+For over 40 years, he combined the life of a freelance dramatist with research into luthery.